Do Smoke Detectors Expire?

 smoke detectors as an Ontario homeowner.

-How Long Do Smoke Detectors Last?
+Smoke Alarm Lifespan: How Long Do Smoke Detectors Last?

-The answer to “How long do smoke detectors last?” is usually around 10 years.
+The answer to “How long do smoke detectors last?” is usually around 10 years old.
 It's important to remember that these devices are constantly working, even when the alarm isn’t sounding.
 The sensors inside are always on, monitoring the air for smoke particles.
 Over time, these sensors can become less sensitive or even stop working altogether.

 Other components inside the smoke detector, like the battery or the alarm itself, can also degrade over time, affecting smoke detector lifespan.
 This can lead to false alarms, or even worse, the detector failing to sound an alarm when there's a real fire.
 That's why it’s important to replace your smoke detectors before they reach the end of their lifespan.